rui-qian/UGround/README.md

-  title={UGround: Towards Unified Visual Grounding with Unrolled Transformers}, author={Qian, Rui and Yin, Xin and Deng, Chuanhang and Peng, Zhiyuan and Xiong, Jian and Zhai, Wei and Dou, Dejing}, booktitle={International Conference on Machine Learning}, year={2025}
+  title={UGround: Towards Unified Visual Grounding with Unrolled Transformers}, author={Qian, Rui and Yin, Xin and Deng, Chuanhang and Peng, Zhiyuan and Xiong, Jian and Zhai, Wei and Dou, Dejing}, booktitle={International Conference on Machine Learning}, year={2026}
 }
+@inproceedings{qian2025UGround,
+  title={AnchorSeg: Language Grounded Query Banks for Reasoning Segmentation}, author={Qian, Rui and Deng, Chuanhang and Huang, Qiang and Xiong, Jian and Li, Mingxuan and Zhou, Yingbo and Zhai, Wei and Chen, Jintao and Dou, Dejing}, booktitle={Annual Meeting of the Association for Computational Linguistics}, year={2026}
+}
 @inproceedings{qian2025reasoning,
-  title={Reasoning to Attend: Try to Understand How< SEG> Token Works}, author={Qian, Rui and Yin, Xin and Dou, Dejing}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year={2025}
+  title={Reasoning to Attend: Try to Understand How< SEG> Token Works}, author={Qian, Rui and Yin, Xin and Dou, Dejing}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, year={2025}
 }
 ```